TanStack/query/docs/src/pages/docs/guides/query-cancellation.md

 ## Manual Cancellation

 You might want to cancel a query manually.
 For example, if the request takes a long time to finish, you can allow the user to click a cancel button to stop the request.
-To do this, you can just set the key argument of `useQuery` to empty string.
+To do this, you need to set the key argument of `useQuery` to empty string and set the `enabled` option to false.
 If `promise.cancel` is available, React Query will cancel the request.

 ```js
 const [queryKey, setQueryKey] = useState('todos')